Meet the team

 Jelena is a geneticist and serial entrepreneur, passionate about the potential of biotechnology to improve patients’ lives.
 She brings significant commercial and business development experience and is leading PharmEnable’s business efforts.
 She was the founder and CEO of GeneAdviser, an online marketplace for clinical genetic tests (now owned by the UK NHS).
 She also founded a life science and business strategy consultancy, SparkBio Ltd. She completed her PhD at the University of Cambridge in Genomics and Computational Biology and has an academic background in genome regulation and rare diseases.

-As a senior computational chemist, Marta is responsible for PharmEnable’s drug discovery computational pipeline.
+As a computational chemist, Marta is responsible for PharmEnable’s drug discovery computational pipeline.
 She brings expertise and experience in ligand-based and structure-based methods, as well as in the application of ML/AI techniques for drug design and discovery.
-She has five years of academic research experience in computer-aided drug design and structural biology.
-Marta is completing a Ph.D. at Vrije Universiteit Amsterdam focusing on in silico drug discovery.
+She has eight years of research experience in computer-aided drug design and structural biology.
+Marta has completed a PhD at Vrije Universiteit Amsterdam focusing on in silico drug discovery.

 Dr Andreas Bender

 Andreas is a life science data analyst who is committed to developing new methods in the field (using AI/ML) and their application, primarily related to chemical biology, drug discovery and in silico toxicology.
 He is an Associate Director of Computational ADME and Safety within Clinical Pharmacology and Safety Science at AstraZeneca Cambridge, as well as a Reader in Molecular Informatics at University of Cambridge, with a successful history of spin-outs.
 He completed a Ph.D. in Cheminformatics at the University of Cambridge, followed by a postdoctoral stay with Novartis in Cambridge/MA.